Parliamentary.ai

 Overview

-This bill aims to improve the energy performance of domestic properties in England and Wales.
-It sets targets for minimum energy efficiency ratings and mandates government action to achieve these goals, focusing particularly on households in fuel poverty.
+This bill aims to improve the energy efficiency of homes in England and Wales.
+It sets targets for minimum energy performance ratings (EPC) for all properties and introduces measures to address fuel poverty.

 Description